Skip to main content

 Advancing with a Criminal Justice Degree

 Joseph Medina with the text Joseph MedinaJoseph Medina '17 '19 was passed up for promotion multiple times.
 Frustrated, he approached his sergeant who suggested he do something to better himself in order to stand out to his employers, the Boston School Police Department.
-He did just that by earning an associate degree in criminal justice to boost his resume.
+So he decided to earn an associate degree in criminal justice.

-Soon after, Medina received a promotion to citywide mobile sergeant.
+While a degree doesn't always lead to a promotion, Medina became citywide mobile sergeant.
 Now he's taking aim at a bachelor’s degree in criminal justice.

-David Lemieux '18 earned his bachelor's degree in police administration and operations in December, an achievement he said came with a raise from his current employer, the Portland Police Department in Maine.
+David Lemieux '18 earned his bachelor's degree in police administration and operations in December while working for the Portland Police Department in Maine.

 “Portland has an agency of approximately 150 police officers; I chose criminal justice in police operations to advance through the ranks as I gain experience,” he said.
 “One of the reasons why I chose Portland was because of the room for advancement."